-To enroll in our school psychology program, please submit an application.
+To enroll in our school psychology program, please submit an application and pay the application fees.
+Applications are due January 15, 2021.
 As part of the application process, you will be asked to submit a personal statement.
 The personal statement should describe your experiences in working with children and individuals from diverse backgrounds, interest in school psychology as a career, professional goals and personal strengths.
+On campus interviews typically take place in February.
 You will also need to include:

 - Official transcripts from each institution where a degree was obtained (except UW-Eau Claire).
 Transcripts also are required from any institution where graduate coursework was completed that may be considered for transfer.
 Transcripts should be mailed directly to the Admissions Office.